-Difficulty performing familiar tasks, confusion about time and place and problems with speech and vocabulary are causes for concern.
 It is important to note that the more intelligent a person is, the easier it will be for them to mask symptoms.
 Changes in personality and behavior are important signals that a loved one is struggling with brain function.

 Identifying a memory-related illness is just one step in the journey to provide care and comfort.

-Talk To Others
+Talk to Others

 If you are concerned, seek medical help.
 As with any disease, early detection is important in developing a treatment plan and finding ways to improve quality of life.

 Suffering from dementia can often lead a person to withdraw from activities that have previously been important.
 Social isolation can lead to depression, which causes additional challenges in care.

 Engaging in physical and mental activities, combined with healthy eating, can lower the risks of dementia and can keep your loved one, if suffering from dementia, engaged and stave off isolation and depression.